 Using the Find bar

-To start searching for text on a page:
+To search for text on a page:

-- Match case: Make searches case sensitive.
-Normally if you search for search phrase, instances of Search Phrase on the page will also be found when you use the Find bar.
-If you Match case is selected, only instances of the phrase as you've typed it will be found.
+- Match case: Make searches case-sensitive.
+Normally if you search for "search phrase", instances of "Search Phrase" on the page will also be found when you use the find bar.
+If this option is selected, only instances of the phrase as you've typed it will be found.

 Search links only

 If you want to find only phrases that occur in links on the page you're viewing:

 - Type ' (single quote character) while not into a text field to bring up the Quick Find (links only) bar.